Have you ever had a Packaged Bank Account with Co Operative Bank?

 You could be owed £1,000s in compensation if Co Operative Bank mis-sold your Packaged Bank Account.

-Many consumers have been upgraded to a Packaged Current Account by Co Operative Bank.
+Many customers have been upgraded to a Packaged Current Account by Co Operative Bank.
 Usually Co Operative Bank charge a monthly fee for a Packaged Bank Account which can range from £5 to £25 per month in return for extra benefits in the form of insurances such as Travel Insurance, Breakdown Cover, Gadget Cover & Card Protection.

 Many customers across the UK who were sold a Packaged Current Account from Co Operative Bank won't be eligible to use any of the Insurance services that that were offered because of pre-existing medical conditions or pre-existing cover elsewhere.
 Co Operative Bank may of enticed customers with an offer of a Loan, Mortgage or an Overdraft Facility for having a packaged bank account.

 If you feel that Co Operative Bank has given you wrong Financial Advice with your Packaged Account then start you claim by completing the form opposite.